Coactive TVUser-centered

 critical mass of usage that will give

-incumbents a healthy slice of a large pie (if they get their heads out
+incumbents a healthy slice of a large pie.
+Recent talk of cable

 - The dumb question of smart TV: